helloravisha/ML-LogisticRegression/README.md

 ## Conclusion
  Logistic regression  can be used for both binary and multivariate classification tasks.
-With the current solution we used for binary classification task, which gives the rating of restaurent which can be "Excellent" or "Average".
+With the current solution we used  binary classification task, which gives the rating of restaurent which can be "Excellent" or "Average".

 ## Team